 How Does Financial Modelling Work?

-Typically, financial modelling is done by employees who specialise in financial planning and analysis (FP&A) or have a solid understanding of accounting and finance principles.
-These experts start with the three-statement method, which includes the most recent income statement, balance sheet, and cash flow statement, as well as supporting schedules of a company.
+Financial modelling is typically done by employees in financial planning and analysis (FP&A) or anyone with a solid understanding of accounting and finance.
+They start with the three-statement method, using the latest income statement, balance sheet, cash flow statement, and supporting schedules.

-However, financial modelling is not limited to internal teams; external analysts at investment banks, venture capital firms, private equity firms, or other entities having a financial interest in the company’s valuation and prospects also develop models.
-So, how do these analysts work?
-They start with a company’s financial performance and check assumptions based on key business drivers, factors that shape or influence the future income or expenditures.
-These drivers can be internal (anticipated sales, manufacturing capacity, inventory, or backlog of orders) or external (interest rates, the unemployment rate, or a new government regulation).
+External analysts at investment banks, venture capital firms, private equity firms, or other stakeholders also develop models.
+They review a company’s financial performance and test assumptions based on key business drivers, which can be internal (sales, manufacturing capacity, inventory) or external (interest rates, unemployment, regulations).

 10 Types of Financial Models